 Product Size: 12 fl oz (355ml)

 MCT oil is a well known keto and low-carb aid that increases blood ketone levels and can be used in a variety of applications, including supplementation and cooking.
 Most commercially available MCT oils are a combination of C8 and C10 in a 60:40 ratio, and derived from sources such as coconut or palm oil.
 Both C8 and C10 provide increased ketone levels, however C8 has proven to be the superior choice.
 C8 has been shown to increase blood ketone levels by a greater amount than its counterpart, by almost twofold, and C8 is ten times less likely to be stored as body fat by the liver!
-So we bottled this powerful aid into 12 ounce bottles.
+Armed with this knowledge we decided to bottle this powerful aid into 12 ounce bottles and offer it to the masses so we can all stay ketone powered.
 This product is clear and tasteless.

 Naturally occurring Medium Chain Triglycerides are fats which contain one or more of the following fatty acids – C6 (caproic), C8 (caprylic), C10 (capric), or C12 (lauric).
 Commercially available MCT oils are refined from coconut or palm kernel oil and contain primarily C8 and C10, in a 60 / 40 ratio approximately.